 The Presbyterian Theological College (PTC) is the ministry training college of the Presbyterian Church of Victoria (PCV) and is a reformed and evangelical institution that has a vital role in developing, disseminating, and supporting faithful gospel ministry in Melbourne, regional Victoria and beyond.
-The Lecturer in Church History and Practical Theology is appointed to the PTC by the General Assembly of the PCV, through the Theological Education Committee (TEC), the body entrusted with the oversight of the College by the Assembly.
+The Lecturer in Theological Studies is appointed to the PTC by the General Assembly of the PCV, through the Theological Education Committee (TEC), the body entrusted with the oversight of the College by the Assembly.

-The Lecturer in Church History and Practical Theology is a faithful Christian, academically able in the discipline of historical studies and practical theology and with experience in pastoral oversight, who can help students understand the challenges and Gospel opportunities of the intellectual, moral, and cultural context in Australia.
-The Lecturer also has a role in leading the PCV as it engages with theological and ministry issues.
+The Lecturer in Theological Studies is a faithful Christian, academically able in the discipline of historical and systematic the-ology and with experience in pastoral oversight, who can help students understand the doctrines of scripture and how those doctrines have been understood by the Church.
+The lecturer also has a role in leading the PCV as it engages with theological and ministry issues.